gowilango/json-crud/README.md

-# json-crud
-PHP CRUD A
+# PHP CRUD app using JSON